STAT545-UBC-hw-2018-19/hw08-MalcolmNSB/README.md

 I implemented the following modifications:

 ----------------------------------------------------
-Modification                      |
+Modifications                     |
 ----------------------------|-----|-----|-----|
 Added `radioButtons` to sort by Name, Price, Alcohol content, or Sweetness           |
 Added an image of the BC Liquor Store to the UI.         |
 Fixed issue when the user selects filters that return 0 results.   |
 Showed the number of results found whenever the filters change.   |